-# Installing Teamscale with Docker
+# How to install Teamscale with Docker and docker-compose

 This guide shows you how to install and run Teamscale with Docker and docker-compose on either Windows or Linux.